 - Becomes sick if they suddenly stop taking the drug or if they reduce the dose by a large amount (withdrawal)

 Questions About Treatment?

-In addition to alcohol and marijuana, a variety of drugs are abused in Lubbock, including both illegal drugs and prescription medications.
+In addition to alcohol and marijuana, a variety of drugs are used in Lubbock, including both illegal drugs and prescription medications.

 Prescription opioid pain relievers include:

 - Dilaudid (hydromorphone)